Last updated on October 11th, 2023

 - A forged aluminum chassis acts as a heatsink to deliver higher sustained speeds in a portable drive that’s tough enough to take on any adventure.

-- Help keep private content private with the included password protection featuring 256‐bit AES hardware encryption.(2)
+- Help keep private content private with the included password protection featuring 256‐bit AES hardware encryption.(3)

 The Need for External Hard Drives for Photographers

-External hard drives are cost-effective and are often cheaper and more reliable than internal hard drives for desktops or laptops.
+External hard drives are cost-effective, often cheaper, and more reliable than internal hard drives for desktops or laptops.

 An external hard drive is usually cheaper than an internal one since most of them are manufactured and sold by the same company.
 Cutting out the middle man for internal components for desktops, and especially laptops, will save some coin.